-Martha works for an advertising agency, filming a TV commercial on location in Cornwall.
-Her boss's new client is the eccentric owner of a chemicals company that has invented a new, almost irresistible perfume, and Martha is in charge of shooting the romantic ads - unfortunately starring his difficult daughter-in-law.
+Martha works for an advertising agency, filming a TV commercial on location on the stunning Cornish coast.
+The client is the eccentric owner of a chemicals company that has invented a new, almost irresistible perfume, and Martha is in charge of shooting the romantic ads – unfortunately starring his beautiful but highly manipulative daughter-in-law.

 ‘Witty and acute … a nice romantic thriller’ Punch